 The character of the topics offered by the Department of Music within the course for the award of the degree of Master of Music at Pass level by course work (course 8245) incorporates interests developed by the Department over a number of years and is also intended to draw on specialist knowledge from visiting scholars.
 The course work will require a combination of exact technical data and a consistent awareness of music's place in social and historical contexts.
-It is designed to stimulate the critical approach of graduate students to a number of important musical considerations while equipping them with an overview of music of considerable breadth.
+It is designed to stimulate the critical approach of graduate students to a number of important musical considerable breadth.
 The program places special emphasis on opera and other genres in which music and drama are combined.